Skip to main content

 caution

-To keep things simple, we are not going to encrypt the communication between the OpenTelemetry collector and the Jaeger endpoint.
+For simplicity, there is no encryption of communication between the OpenTelemetry collector and the Jaeger endpoint.

 helm install --wait --namespace kubewarden --create-namespace \